kevmck451/phase_array_fossn/FPGA/readme.md

 # Setup Instructions for DE10-Nano
 - Building the necessary libraries for DE10 Nano board must be done with:
-  - a pc with an intel processor running linux (ubuntu used in this)
+  - a pc with an intel processor running linux
+  - lubuntu is lite ubuntu which is for comps with limited cpu ability
   - around 35GB of space for the nix store
 - The development environment for this project was setup on a [Wo-We Mini PC](https://www.amazon.com/dp/B0CLD8JRWK?psc=1&ref=ppx_yo2ov_dt_b_product_details)
-- Processor used for this: Intel Celeron N4020 CPU @ 1.1GHz x 2 running Ubuntu 20.04.6 64 bit
+- Processor used for this: Intel Celeron N4020 CPU @ 1.1GHz x 2 running [lubuntu 24.04 64 bit](https://lubuntu.me/downloads/)

 ---